waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **New Plan:** Heading to the far South-West corner (Row 50+) to check for a path up the western coast.
 Access via column 11.
 - **Strategy vs Chuck:** Muscle (Lv 39) is the lead.
 Saving the Super Potion for in-battle emergency since Muscle has 66/127 HP and a level advantage.
 - **Matchup:** Muscle vs Primeape/Poliwrath.
 Beware DynamicPunch confusion.
 - **Emergency:** No HP healing items left.
 Muscle is at 4 HP.
-Lapis (Lv 10) is active.
+Poliwrath is ASLEEP.
-- **Plan:** Lapis uses Hypnosis (Slot 2).
+- **Plan:** Switch to Muscle immediately.
-  - If Lapis survives and hits Hypnosis: Switch to Muscle.
+  - If Poliwrath stays asleep: Muscle uses Strength.
-  - If Lapis dies: Send Muscle.
-Pray for a miss or crit.
+  - If Poliwrath wakes up and attacks: Muscle faints.
+Backup plan: Garnet/Azurite?
-  - If Lapis misses and survives: Try Hypnosis again.
+  - Goal: Deal as much damage as possible with Muscle while Poliwrath is sleeping.